iorodeo/flypanel-layout-tools/README.md

 flypanel-layout-tools:

-Python library and command line tools for layouting panels arenas.
+Python library and command line tools for design and layout of flypanel arenas.